leshill/hogan_assets/README.md

 ## Configuration

+### Lambda Support

+**mustache** lambdas are off by default.
+(Not sure what that is?
+Read the [mustache](http://mustache.github.com/mustache.5.html) man page!)
+If you want them on, set the `lambda_support` option to true.
+This will include the raw template text as part of the compiled template; each template will be correspondingly larger. *TODO* Should this be on by default?

+    HoganAssets::Config.configure do |config|
+      config.lambda_support = true
+    end

+### Path Prefix

+You can strip a prefix from your template names.
+For example, when using Rails, if you place your templates in `app/assets/javascripts/app/templates` and organize them like Rails views (i.e. `posts/index.mustache`); then the `index.mustache` template gets compiled into:

+    HoganTemplates['app/templates/posts/index']

+You can strip the common part of the template name by setting the `path_prefix` option.
+For example:

+    HoganAssets::Config.configure do |config|
+      config.path_prefix = 'app/templates'
+    end

+will give you a compiled template:

+    HoganTemplates['posts/index']

+*TODO* Can this be done in a nicer way?

 ### Template Extensions

-**HoganAssets** recognizes templates ending in `.mustache` and if you have haml available, `.hamstache`.
+By default, templates are recognized if they have an extension of `.mustache` (and if you have haml available, `.hamstache`.)
 You can change the template extensions by setting the `template_extensions` configuration option in an initializer:

     HoganAssets::Config.configure do |config|
       config.template_extensions = %w(mustache hamstache stache)
-    end

-### Lambda Support

-**HoganAssets** supports **mustache** lambdas.
-Set the `lambda_support` option to true to enable lambdas for your templates.
-This will include the raw template text as part of the compiled template; each template will be correspondingly larger.

-*TODO* Should this be on by default?

-    HoganAssets::Config.configure do |config|
-      config.lambda_support = true
     end

 ## Usage